acheul/sycamore-pointer-event-bug/Readme.md

-# Sycamore-v0.9.0's PointerEvent building error in Chrome (Windows)
+# Sycamore-v0.9.0's PointerEvent error in Chrome (Windows)

 **Describe the bug**